rgst-io/pds/README.md

 ## Supply Chain Security

-While not perfect, attestations is used in this project to ensure that only Github Artifacts built the provided artifacts (ghcr.io/rgst-io/pds).
+While not perfect, attestations are used in this project to ensure that only Github Actions built the provided artifacts (ghcr.io/rgst-io/pds).

 ### How do I verify the Docker image?